MicrosoftDocs/ATADocs/ATPDocs/dashboard.md

 ms.topic: how-to
 ---

-# Work with Defender for Identity's ITDR dashboard (Preview)
+# Work with Defender for Identity's ITDR dashboard

 The Microsoft Defender for Identity **Dashboard** page shows data to help you better analyze your security posture, understand how well you're protected, identify vulnerabilities, and perform recommended actions.